 Evaluate yourself as a project manager.
 Ask your team, your stakeholders, your mentor, and your boss for their honest assessments and suggestions on how to improve in the future.
 Positive feedback is important too, so ask them what you did well so you can continue to improve those skills.

-After all that planning, executing and evaluating, take some time to reflect on your new role as project manager and decide if you’re excited about your new career path.
+After all that planning, executing and evaluating, take some time to reflect on your new role as a project manager and decide if you’re excited about your new career path.

 One of the most important skills for anyone managing technical projects–especially long-term IT ones–is being able to accurately estimate projects.
 To learn more about this, download our eBook, 6 Best Practices for Accurate Project Estimation.